skyYaga/TwitterTinkerFicus/README.md

 4. Rename `twitter4j.properties.example` to `twitter4j.properties` and configure it with your Twitter app's values
 5. Rename `config.properties.example` to `config.properties and` configure it
 6. Start `TinkerTwitterFicusApplication`
+7. If you want to create a jar File, run `mvn install`